fec-kidsnextdoor/frontend-capstone/README.md

-# Project Atelier - An Online Shopping Experience
+# hstv.shop - An Online Shopping Experience

 add contents for each widget, gif/img of application, example.env
 ## Setup